vlaaad/reveal/README.md

 in differentiating various objects: text `java.lang.Integer` looks differently depending on whether it was produced from a symbol or a class.

+## Reveal Pro

+Reveal aims to be an extensible tool suitable for helping with development of any Clojure program.
+[Reveal Pro](https://vlaaad.github.io/reveal-pro) provides a set of extensions that improve developer experience by providing more tools, so you can focus on your problem with data and knowledge you need, available as soon as you need it.

 ## Documentation

 You can find overview, setup instructions and more at